sagibarshai/Auth-system-advanced-with-external-oauth-with-frontend/README.md

 * Email Verification: Required for email-based signups to activate accounts.

 * Resend Email Verification: Users can request a verification email again, with configurable retry limits.

+* Forgot Password: Users can click on Forgot password and get email with token that allows them to choose a new password

+* Reset Password: Users can request to reset password, with configurable retry limits.

 ---

 # Backend End Points: